 The haunted Nada Tunnel in Kentucky

-Located in Powell County, Kentucky, in USA, Nada Tunnel is a harrowing one lane tunnel on a two way road.
+Located in Powell County, in the US state of Kentucky, Nada Tunnel is a harrowing one lane tunnel on a two way road.
 The tiny hole, with layers and layers of limestone outcroppings sitting above it, is reportedly haunted.

-This genuinely stunning piece of engineering is a one-way section of a two-way road.
-The length is 900 feet (270 m) and the height 13 feet (4.0 m).
-The surface is asphalted.
-The two-lane road also narrows to a single lane going through the very narrow tunnel, so drivers have to be constantly alert and hope that anyone coming through the tunnel on the other side got the message to yield.
+The two-lane road narrows to a single lane going through the very narrow tunnel, so drivers have to be constantly alert and hope that anyone coming through the tunnel on the other side got the message to yield.
+The tunnel has no lights.
 Drivers must watch for the headlights of oncoming vehicles.
 It is 12-foot-wide by 13 feet high; so RVs, tour buses and other high vehicles should use extra caution.
 The tunnel gives the illusion of being in danger of being crushed at any moment.